wazp/fe-template/template/FE_Build_README.md

 ![Image of External Web Tools setup](https://raw.githubusercontent.com/wazp/fe-template/master/doc/vs_npm_runner.png)
 >If already installed, please check if there's any update to be downloaded.

+### Visual Linter

+We recommend that you install [VisualLinter](https://marketplace.visualstudio.com/items?itemName=JeanAlexanderWoldner.VisualLinter) so you get realtime JS linting in Visual Studio as well.

 ### Command line work

 Ok, so we have the Visual Studio tools installed as well as the latest version of Node.js.
 When opening up the project in Visual Studio, the